SabGibson/portfolio-site/README.md

 - Serializers: When trying to nest serialisers to create nested objects that can be used by the frontend it resultes in the desired nestign but due to improper configuration of serializer field additional input requirements for the post request.
 This instance led to the requiremtn to submit objects.
 After reading documentation applying readonly fields and levraging serializer context the problem was resolved as the user wqas not required to input that information.

   - nested routers: nested routers were implimented using the DRF_Nested library. one drawback was that the deepest level of nesting was only two levels. hence for the site lay out which follows the structure of Project -> Post -> Ancellary (e.g comment,image or file) it was impossible to levrage this library to further nest the features. a solution was developed using props and url parametes to artifically created the nesting from a user point of view , preserving continuity but breaking down the routing to specific paths to achieve this.

   - Deployment: THe deployment of the project was where the largest amount of challenges and time was consumed.
 Having not deployed a website live before adn using several differet modules these futher contributed to the challenges described below.
   - Procfile: to deploy to heroku a proc file is nessessary to ensure the correct configuration of the backend occours.
 The procfile revieled the issue I had present in my code with management of static assets. by using the 'whitenoise' library I was able to overcome the static files build error seen.

   - Organization: for a conscise submission i was initally working form one branc with two foulders.
 This structure meant that my files were hidden from the autometed process that occour during deployment leading to sevral failed builds.
 I initally linearized my foulder but this did not resolve the issue as it meant multiple technologies were conflicting with teh tests adn the nature could not be determined.
 To overcome this I created two seprate branches to allow for easier interpetation

   - Heroku Buildpack: The heroku build back for create react app was dpreicated june 22 as such I was recieveing error s whe nusing teh node js build back and ultimately could not deploy the frontend to heroku.
 I subsequently fiund another place to host the frontend.

   - CORS Permissions: Even though both front and backend were now deployed I was unabel to replicate development server functionality.
 This was dure to the allowed cors headers. cors was preventing data from being sent from the backend as such prerenderd componants from the front end did not work either.
 I resolved this bug by adding the frontend api to the approved cors headers list.

-  - Netlify Routing: Netlify was preventing rotues bing accessed, by default. the app would load and you could essentially move forward but and CRUD activity would see teh site return a 404 page for routes defined. using teh '_redirect' file I was able to override this behaviour and produce a fully functional full stack website.
+  - Netlify Routing: Netlify was preventing rotues bing accessed, by default. the app would load and you could essentially move forward but and CRUD activity would see teh site return a 404 page for routes defined. using teh '\_redirect' file I was able to override this behaviour and produce a fully functional full stack website.

-- styling:
+    S

 ## acing the other html document in the same level as the index.html file and assets folder.